BookmarkFS User Manual

 id

-The subsystem object ID to be used for lookup.
-It could either be a bookmark ID or a tag ID, depending on the value of flags.
+ID of the object to be used for lookup.
+It could be a bookmark ID or tag ID, depending on the value of flags.

 name